AlfredoRuiz-CS/fall-camp-workshop/README.md

 This is a introductory workshop into HTML, CSS, and JavaScript.

-There's some with with an API, which we will get into as well.
+There's some with with an API (https://unsplash.com), which we will get into as well.

 Some concepts are more intermediate, but everything will be explained!